-1. Slide the gear case into position through the left side of the frame; then secure it to the frame with cap screws and lock nuts.
-Tighten to specifications.
+- 1. Slide the gear case into position through the left side of the frame; then secure it to the frame with cap screws and lock nuts.
+Tighten to 38 ft-lb. - 2.
+Secure the engine output shaft to the output shaft coupler with three cap screws (coated with red Loctite #271) and lock nuts.
+Tighten to 20 ft-lb.